Fusion/EditENinVI/README.md

 ## Test plugin

 This one should always return the original text.
-This is where you can try to implement your own plugin and see if it works with this script.
+This is where you can add your own code while implementing a plugin.
 Thus:

     '''testplugin
     your content goes here